i-am-bee/bee-agent-framework/examples/agents/granite/README.md

    The example is configured with 2 available [tools](/docs/tools.md), these are OpenMeteo for facilitating weather related prompts and DuckDuckGo for facilitating search related prompts.
 The above example prompts demonstrate how each of these tools can be exercised.

-## 🤖 Granite wiki bee
+## 🤖 Granite Wiki Bee

-The [granite_wiki_bee](/examples/agents/granite/granite_wiki_bee.ts) example agent is set up to demonstrate more advanced usage of the bee agent framework, specifically performing information retrieval on tool output via the frameworks tool customization options.
-This agent is configured to use the `WikipediaTool` which enables the agent to search wikipedia and access articles.
-However the tool interface is extended so that the agent can specify both a wikipedia topic and a search query within the topic.
+The [granite_wiki_bee](/examples/agents/granite/granite_wiki_bee.ts) agent is set up to demonstrate more advanced usage of the bee agent framework, specifically performing information retrieval on tool output via the frameworks tool customization options.

+This agent uses the `WikipediaTool` which enables it to search wikipedia and access articles.
+However, Wikipedia articles are often quite large which can overfill the LLM's context window and include inforation that may not be relevant to the task.

+In this example the wikipedia tool interface is extended so that the agent can specify both a wikipedia page and a search query within the page.
 The wikipedia tool output is chunked and piped into a `SimilarityTool` that calculates the cosine similarity between the query and the data chunks.
 Only the most relevant chunks are then provided to the agents memory.

-This example uses ollama exclusively.
+This example uses Ollama exclusively.

 To get started you will need to pull `granite3-dense:8b` and `nomic-embed-text` (to perform text embedding).
+If you are unfamilar with using Ollama then check out instructions for getting up and running at the the [Ollama Gitgub repo](https://github.com/ollama/ollama).

 ```shell
 ollama pull granite3-dense:8b